Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 + (1 - \alpha)\sum_{i=1}^kH(\frac{N^{T_i}}{N^{T_i}+N^C},\frac{N^{C}}{N^{T_i}+N^C})KL(P^{T_i}(A):P^C(A))+\sum\_{i=1}^k\frac{N^{T_i}}{N}H(P^{T_i}(A))+\frac{N^{C}}{N}H(P^{C}(A))+\frac{1}{2}
 \end{split}
 \end{equation}

+The first term measures the imbalance of the split between all the treatments combined and the control set.
+The second term measures the imbalance of the split for each treatment separately.
+The parameter $\alpha$ allows for setting the relative importance of those terms.
+The following two terms penalize attributes with large numbers of values by summing the test entropy over all the treatment and control datasets.</br>

 Lastly, pruning based on a validation set is also implemented.
 The pruning algorithm goes through the entire tree starting at the bottom.
 For each subtree the algorithm checks if the outcome divergence in the leafs is greater than in the root for the validation set.
 If yes, than the algorithm continues, if no the subtree is pruned and the root becomes a new leaf. </br>

 On the basis of this tree, we also implemented a function which allows to build a forest instead of just one tree.
 The implementation is loosely based on the random forest.
 There are two main parameters which can be set when building a forest.
 The number of trees and the number of covariates considered in each tree.
 For each tree a random subset of the covariates with the specified number of covariates is used.